IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Gender analysis

 Gender analysis is the first step in gender mainstreaming.
 Gender analysis "allows for the screening of a given policy proposal, in order to detect and assess its differential impact or effects on women and men, so that these imbalances can be redressed before the proposal is endorsed.
-An analysis from a gender perspective helps to see whether the needs of women and men are equally taken into account and served by this proposal."^[Gender Mainstreaming - Conceptual framework, methodology and presentation of good practices]
+An analysis from a gender perspective helps to see whether the needs of women and men are equally taken into account and served by this proposal."\[47]

 The Commission should complete a gender analysis early in the development process for new policies and programmes to identify if the policy will meet men's needs.
 Then the Commission can address any discrepancies found in the analysis.